Hindu temple architecture: Indonesian architecture

 Temples are called candi ([ˈtʃandi]) in Indonesia, whether it is Buddhist or Hindu.
-A Candi refers to a structure based on the Indian type of single-celled shrine, with a pyramidal tower above it (Meru tower in Bali), and a portico for entrance, mostly built between the 7th to 15th centuries.
+A candi refers to a structure based on the Indian type of single-celled shrine, with a pyramidal tower above it (Meru tower in Bali), and a portico for entrance, mostly built between the 7th to 15th centuries.
 In Hindu Balinese architecture, a candi shrine can be found within a pura compound.
 The best example of Indonesian Javanese Hindu temple architecture is the 9th century Prambanan (Shivagrha) temple compound, located in Central Java, near Yogyakarta.
 This largest Hindu temple in Indonesia has three main prasad towers, dedicated to Trimurti gods.
 Shiva temple, the largest main temple is towering to 47 metre-high (154 ft).

 The term "candi" itself is believed was derived from Candika, one of the manifestations of the goddess Durga as the goddess of death.

 The candi architecture follows the typical Hindu architecture traditions based on Vastu Shastra.
 The temple layout, especially in central Java period, incorporated mandala temple plan arrangements and also the typical high towering spires of Hindu temples.
 The candi was designed to mimic Meru, the holy mountain the abode of gods.
 The whole temple is a model of Hindu universe according to Hindu cosmology and the layers of Loka.

-The candi structure and layout recognize the hierarchy of the zones, spanned from the less holy to the holiest realms.
-The Indic tradition of Hindu-Buddhist architecture recognize the concept of arranging elements in three parts or three elements.
+The candi structure and layout recognise the hierarchy of the zones, spanned from the less holy to the holiest realms.
+The Indic tradition of Hindu-Buddhist architecture recognise the concept of arranging elements in three parts or three elements.
 Subsequently, the design, plan and layout of the temple follows the rule of space allocation within three elements; commonly identified as foot (base), body (centre), and head (roof).
-They are Bhurloka represented by the outer courtyard and the foot (base) part of each temples, Bhuvarloka represented by the middle courtyard and the body of each temples, and Svarloka which symbolized by the roof of Hindu structure usually crowned with ratna (sanskrit: jewel) or vajra.
+They are Bhurloka represented by the outer courtyard and the foot (base) part of each temples, Bhuvarloka represented by the middle courtyard and the body of each temples, and Svarloka which symbolised by the roof of Hindu structure usually crowned with ratna (sanskrit: jewel) or vajra.